Machias Seal Island

 So, from the late 1700s on, Machias Seal Island was claimed by two countries.
 While other islands also fell under this category, treaties have since settled the issues for all except Machias Seal Island (and the adjacent North Rock), which both countries resisted compromising on by refusing to commit to a 1979 International Court of Justice agreement.

 Canada has been more assertive than the U.S. in occupying the land.
 In 1832, Canada took the first step in occupying the territory by building a lighthouse there, which houses a population of lighthouse keepers from the Canadian Coast Guard, who are installed to this day for “sovereignty purposes.”
 Two guards operate in rotating four week shifts, both to protect Canada’s claims and to protect the birds and natural life found in the ecological reserve that now covers the island.
-It remains the only structure on the island — and the only manned lighthouse in all of eastern Canada — all in order to protect the nation’s “dibs” on the island.
+There are two houses, three auxiliary building, as well as the lighthouse on the island. it is mistakenly believed to be the only manned lighthouse in all of eastern Canada.
+There are over 20 staffed lighthouses in Eastern Canada.
+Supporting Canada’s claim on the island is a principal reason for keeping the lightstation manned.

 Meanwhile, the U.S. has taken a less active approach.
-While it did use the island temporarily in World War I, it has made no permanent mark.
+While it did post personnel on the island temporarily in World War I (at Canada’s request) it has made no permanent mark.
 In fact, it has sometimes inadvertently referred to Machias Seal Island as part of Canada.
 But it hasn’t given up yet; it still has refused to “recognize” the lighthouse as even existing.

-Both the United States and Canada use the island for its prime lobster fishing, and a company in Maine offers boat trips out to the island to see the puffins living on it.
-Unfortunately, due to no country having complete control over the island, fishermen have easy access to overfish for the lobster without fines being cast.
+Both the United States and Canada use the waters around the island for its prime lobster fishing, and one company from each country offer boat trips out to the island to see the puffins living on it.

 Know Before You Go